anuchak/Research-Journal/Nov-2022/25th/Discussion.md

 Initial implementation will be based only on _single source_ and _single target_.

+1) Hack a Plan for shortest path in the Planning stage

+For the planning stage of shortest path, need to do some changes before proper planning can be done.

-1) Create the `Path` data type
+2) Create the `Path` data type

 As discussed above, create with the same template

-2) Implement the basic shortest path operator:
+3) Implement the basic shortest path operator:

 `shortestPath(ValueVector<nodeID_t> src, ValueVector<nodeID_t> dst, table_ID relLabel, rel_property_ID weightProperty)`
 Here the `src` and `dst` will contain just 1 node ID.
 The storage API will be used to read from the tables.

-3) Concept proof for large scale datasets:
+4) Concept proof for large scale datasets:

 After we have the "baseline", we will keep testing for larger and larger datasets to see how performant it is and decide the next step forward.